lukasmartinelli/nigit/README.md

 program without writing a web application and doing complicated subprocessing yourself.

+> If you are interested in Docker [checkout my Dockerfile linter written in Haskell](https://github.com/lukasmartinelli/hadolint)

 ## Disclaimer

 **Please use [goexpose](https://github.com/phonkee/goexpose).
 It is much more capable and mature than `nigit`.**